microsoft/SciStanPy/dms_stan/growth_models.md

 Growth Models
 =============
-This file describes the different models that are included in DMS-Stan.
+This file describes the different models of organismal growth that are included in DMS-Stan.

 ## Competitive Lotka-Volterra
 The base growth model that we start from is the [Lotka-Volterra equation for competitive growth](https://journals.biologists.com/jeb/article/9/4/389/22702/Experimental-Studies-on-the-Struggle-for):